 - Axl interrupts the final boss speech of Mega Man X8 with a bullet to the chest.
 "Don't forget, he's the enemy!"
 Perhaps his sole redeeming moment in the series.

-- In Metal Gear Rising: Revengeance, Armstrong, after effortlessly defeating Raiden tries to make him into one of his followers.
-Raiden then slowly takes his hands and tells him:
+- In Metal Gear Rising: Revengeance, Armstrong, after effortlessly beating Raiden into the dirt, tries to recruit him to his cause, reaching out to help him up.
+Raiden slowly stands up, shakes his hand and tells him:

 wrong.
 You're not greedy...
 You're batshit insane!"